Sitemap

 Beyond the Checkout: The Unseen Effects of Shopping Malls Expansion on Social Capital in Rural Italy

-</span> with Bruno Martorano
+with Bruno Martorano

 Abstract: This project investigates the impact of new shopping malls on social capital and education in rural Italy.
 In small Italian towns, local shops serve as hubs for social interaction, a function malls often lack.
 We expect shopping mall introduction to affect both the labor market and social capital, indirectly influencing education outcomes over time.
 Data on mall openings from OpenStreetMap, local employment, salaries, and CSO participation from 1960-2022 will be analyzed.
 We focus on municipalities with fewer than 5,000 residents, covering 70% of Italy.
 Additionally, we’re collecting data on school drop-out rates and student performance.
 The empirical strategy wants to exploit the driving distance from municipalities to shopping malls in rural Italy.

-</span> with Enrico Cavallotti and Abhinav Khemka
+with Enrico Cavallotti and Abhinav Khemka

-</span> Presented at: CLEAN Unit Winter Workshop (Bocconi University, 2024) - scheduled: NWSSDTP Doctoral Conference (Manchester, 2025)
+Presented at: CLEAN Unit Winter Workshop (Bocconi University, 2024) - NWSSDTP Doctoral Conference (Manchester, 2025)

-</span> with Giuseppe De Feo and Giacomo De Luca
+with Giuseppe De Feo and Giacomo De Luca

-</span> Presented at: Administrative Data Workshop (University of Liverpool, 2024)
+Presented at: Administrative Data Workshop (University of Liverpool, 2024) - Second City History and Economics Meeting (University of Birmingham, 2025)

 Abstract: Mafia groups have been developing their power and local control over Sicily since the 19th century by enforcing an alternative institutional system with its own laws.
 In this paper, we test the historical effect of the Mafia on the legal judiciary as an alternative mechanism of conflict resolution.
 Under an IV approach, we find that the presence of the Mafia reduces the number of lawyers and the number of civil sentences at the tribunal level.